-The University of Vermont’s Certificate of Graduate Study in Epidemiology is an online and concise, six-course (18 graduate credits) immersion into the field of epidemiology and related quantitative population health science.
+The University of Vermont’s Certificate of Graduate Study in Epidemiology is an online and concise, 6-course (18 graduate credits) immersion into the field of epidemiology and related quantitative population health science.
 This certificate introduces students to the foundations and language of public health and health policy through the study of epidemiology.
-Completing this course of study will provide students with competency in epidemiology and quantitative public health science as well as 18 applicable credits should they decide to pursue the MPH degree at UVM.
+Completing this course of study will provide students with competency in epidemiology and quantitative public health science.

 REQUIREMENTS FOR ADMISSION TO GRADUATE STUDIES FOR THE CERTIFICATE OF GRADUATE STUDY

-Students are required to have a bachelor’s degree from an accredited college or university, and have completed one college-level course in mathematics and one college-level course in science.
+Students are required to have a bachelor’s degree from an accredited college or university, and have completed 1 college-level course in mathematics and 1 college-level course in science.